sohqureshi/angular-demo-app/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

-# CareMonitorTestDemo Angular Interview Task
+# Angular Feature Demo Web Application

 ## Project Features